 Travelling north along the M74 you pass the village of Ecclefechan en route to Lockerbie, sadly best known because of the disaster that took place here on Wednesday 21 December 1988.
 This is commemorated by the Garden of Remembrance and Lockerbie Air Disaster Memorial.
 In Lockerbie you find Dryfesdale Parish Church.
 A mile and a half to the south of Lockerbie is the fascinating Ukrainian Chapel at the old Hallmuir Prisoner of War Camp.

 Lochmaben is an ancient town lying four miles west of Lockerbie on the main road between it and Dumfries.
-Its location is unusual as it is hemmed in by three separate lochs: Castle Loch to the south, Kirk Loch to the south west, and Mill Loch to the north west.
+Its location is unusual as it is hemmed in by three separate lochs: Castle Loch to the south, Kirk Loch to the south-west, and Mill Loch to the north-west.
 On a promontory projecting north from the southern shore of Castle Loch are the remains of Lochmaben Castle.

 Further north and just to the east of the A74 is Moffat an exceptionally attractive market town once famous for its healing spring waters, and now better known for its large choice of hotels.
-It is also home to South West Scotland's largest parish church, St Andrew's and to a number of hotels, including the Annandale Arms.
-In the remote countryside to the south east you find Eskdalemuir, home to the largest Buddhist Temple in the Western world.
+It is also home to South-West Scotland's largest parish church, St Andrew's and to a number of hotels, including the Annandale Arms.
+In the remote countryside to the south-east you find Eskdalemuir, home to the largest Buddhist Temple in the Western world.
 Further in this direction the A7 passes through Langholm, a town whose history is intimately connected to the textile industry.

 The main settlement in the area and administrative centre of Dumfries & Galloway is Dumfries.
 Built on a curve in the River Nith some miles north of where the river enters the Solway Firth, Dumfries is often referred to by the name of its football club: Queen of the South.
 Anyone wanting to stay in Dumfries should consider the Cairndale Hotel, on the east side of the town centre, which we found to be excellent.

 Dumfries is a fascinating place in which to spend a day.
 It makes the most of its close links with the poet Robert Burns who spent his final seven years here.
 Pilgrims on the trail of the bard can visit the Robert Burns Centre, Robert Burns House, and Robert Burns Mausoleum, as well as a number of other locations associated with him including his favourite pub, the Globe Inn.
 The town is also home to Dumfries Museum and Camera Obscura, and to the Old Bridge House Museum, which stands at the west end of Devorgilla Bridge, built in 1432 and one of the oldest standing bridges in Scotland.
-Near the old military road south west of Dumfries is Lochrutton Church.
+Near the old military road south-west of Dumfries is Lochrutton Church.

 Just north of the Dumfries bypass is Lincluden, home to the remains of Lincluden Collegiate Church which are found on the outskirts of the built up area.
 Not much further out is the Twelve Apostles Stone Circle, while a little to the east is the excellent Dumfries and Galloway Aviation Museum.